FITNESS INDUSTRY REGULATION

 An interesting factor to keep in mind regarding these approved personal training certification is that each of these agencies has different knowledge and skill set requirements or standards to achieve their certification and many of these agencies have no practical testing protocols established or required.

-The Pilates Method Alliance (PMA) has also achieved accreditation for its Certified Pilates Teacher credential (PMA CPT).
+The Pilates Method Alliance (PMA) has also achieved accreditation for its National Certified Pilates Teacher credential (NCPT).
 The PMA has no practical testing protocols established or required.
 The PMA requires that anyone who sits for their exam has completed a comprehensive Pilates training program.
 A comprehensively trained Pilates teacher has attended a Pilates training program that requires a minimum of 450 hours of training and covers all of the Pilates apparatus.
 This type of program should require self-practice, observation and assistant teaching hours as well as practical and written exams with a verifiable requirement for passing and the awarding of a certificate of satisfactory completion.

-Please note: There are many Pilates professionals who hold this type of training certificate only, and others who hold certificates with higher hour requirement, as well as a growing number of professionals who have dropped their PMA CPT designation, and clearly these instructors could all be deemed to be well qualified as safe and effective instructors of the Pilates method.
+Please note: There are many Pilates professionals who hold this type of training certificate only, and others who hold certificates with higher hour requirement, as well as a growing number of professionals who have dropped their NCPT designation, and clearly these instructors could all be deemed to be well qualified as safe and effective instructors of the Pilates method.

 Subscribe to our newsletter